Flat Fee Landlord

 Is May or June a good time to list a rental property?

-What if my tenant's lease expires in December?
+What if my lease expires in December?

 Free Consultation